CloudBindle/bindle/README.md

 ####Clone PanCancer-Gatway from GitHub:

-git clone git://github.com/a8wright/pancan-gatway
+git clone git://github.com/a8wright/pancan-gateway.git

 ##Provisioning Launcher

-1. create launcher instance on cloud environment with ubunutu 12.04
+1. Create launcher instance on cloud environment with ubunutu 12.04

-2. create config file in config folder for the launcher you ahve created
+2. Create config file in config folder for the launcher you ahve created

-3. run provisioner.pl -cluster 'your cluster name'
+3. Run provisioner.pl -cluster 'your cluster name'